Variational-toolbox-based separability detection of multiqubit states: Multiqubit pure state separability detection

-Two remarks are following.
+Two remarks are as follows.
 On the one hand, the defined PQCs in our framework have only one entangled layer.
 This feature implies our approach is only suitable for states that can be prepared by the defined PQCs.
-In particular, the two-qubit interaction between $n$ separable qubits generates at most $\lceil\frac{n}{2}\rceil$-separable states, where $\lceil\cdot\rceil$ is the ceil function.
-For more general states involving three or more qubit interactions, our approach fails to detect the separability.
+In particular, the two-qubit interaction between $n$ separable qubits generates at most $\lceil\frac{n}{2}\rceil$-separable states, where $\lceil\cdot\rceil$ is the ceiling function.
+For more general states involving three-or-more-qubit interactions, our approach fails to detect the separability.
 Although adding more entangled layers can enhance the expressibility of PQC, we fail to infer the separability from the learned PQC.
-On the other hand, if one is interested in the separability of a $n$-qubit pure state under a specific bipartition such as $A|B$, we can tail the PQC as $U=U_A\otimes U_B$ and then use our framework to detect its separability, where $U_A,U_B$ are Hardware-efficient ansatz commonly used in VQA~\cite{kandala2017hardware,tand2021qubit}.
+On the other hand, if one is interested in the separability of an $n$-qubit pure state under a specific bipartition such as $A|B$, we can construct the PQC as $U=U_A\otimes U_B$ and then use our framework to detect its separability, where $U_A,U_B$ are Hardware-efficient Ansatz commonly used in VQA~\cite{kandala2017hardware,tand2021qubit}.